 1. Appearances Count

-Do spend on quality resume weight paper.
+Do spend a little extra money on quality resume weight paper.

 Check, and recheck for typographical or grammatical errors and coffee stains.

 Use the spell check feature BUT do not blindly trust it (it will overlook "scenic" vs. "science")

 Ask 2 friends to review the resume to find mistakes you may have missed.